Your enrolment is your responsibility. You must be correctly enrolled by the enrolment deadline each term.

 8.3.
 When will the resit/supplementary examinations be held?

-Generally, supplementary and resit exams will be held in the 2nd week following the final exam result release date for each semester.
+Generally, supplementary and resit exams will be held in the 2nd week following the final exam result release date for each term.
 Please keep monitoring Moodle Announcements.

 8.4.
 When will the resit/supplementary examination timetable be available?

-The supplementary/resit timetable will be available on Moodle approximately 4 working days after the final exam result release date for each semester.
+The supplementary/resit timetable will be available on Moodle approximately 4 working days after the final exam result release date for each term.

 Back to top